ZKStats/zk-stats-lib/README.md

 ## Benchmarks

+TOFIX: Update the benchmark method.
+See more in issues.
 See our jupyter notebook for [benchmarks](./benchmark/).
-TODO: clean benchmark

 ## Note

 - We implement using witness approach instead of directly calculating the value in circuit.
 This sometimes allows us to not calculate stuffs like division or exponential which requires larger scale in settings.
 (If we don't use larger scale in those cases, the accuracy will be very bad)
 - Dummy data to feed in verifier onnx file needs to have same shape as the private dataset, but can be filled with any value (we just randomize it to be uniform 1-10 with 1 decimal).
-- For Mode function, if there are more than 1 value possible, we just output one of them (the one that first encountered), conforming to the spec of statistics.mode in python lib (https://docs.python.org/3.9/library/statistics.html#statistics.mode)
+- For Mode function, if there are more than 1 value possible, we just outputthe one that first encountered, conforming to the spec of statistics.mode in python lib (https://docs.python.org/3.9/library/statistics.html#statistics.mode)

 ## Legacy